ksuszka/cyclonedds_iceoryx_components_issue_demo/README.md

 # Explanation

 The issue was observed in ROS system with a few dozens of nodes.
-Starting the system with SHM enabled casused random nodes to not being loaded.
+Starting the system with SHM enabled caused random nodes to not being loaded.

 This repository contains a minimal example which demonstrates the issue using the standard Iceoryx compilation.
 As far as I tested, the type of composable node loaded doesn't matter, however in this repository the composable node with the /parameter_events publisher disabled is used so a large number of nodes can be spawned without triggering the https://github.com/eclipse-cyclonedds/cyclonedds/issues/1326#issuecomment-1181699596 issue.